nova-pkgs/python/Doc/library/random.rst

 This module implements pseudo-random number generators for various distributions.

-For integers, there is uniform selection from a range.
-For sequences, there is uniform selection of a random element, a function to generate a random permutation of a list in-place, and a function for random sampling without replacement.
+For integers, uniform selection from a range.
+For sequences, uniform selection of a random element, a function to generate a random permutation of a list in-place, and a function for random sampling without replacement.

 On the real line, there are functions to compute uniform, normal (Gaussian), lognormal, negative exponential, gamma, and beta distributions.
 For generating